ABOUT US

 Mens Captain - James Sirmon

-Secretary - Gareth Jeremiah / Dean Henwood
+Secretary - Dean Henwood

 Membership Secretary - Stephanie Clark

-Safeguarding Officer - Vivien Lynes
+Safeguarding Lead - Vivien Lynes

-Nippers Liaison Officer - Liz Stokes
+Nippers Lead - Liz Stokes

 Environmental Officer - Graham Taplin

-Media Officer - Ella Henwood
+Media Officer - Dean Henwood

 Chief Instructor - Mark Ward